Fmstrat/nowgallery/README.md

       - /storage/Pictures:/sourceimages:ro
     restart: always
 ```
-This would store any rendered thumbnails and medium sized images into `./nowgallery/images` based on existing source images in `/storage/Pictures`.
+This would create the `nowgallery.conf` file, and once a scan is run, store any rendered thumbnails, medium sized images and HTML5 ready video renders into `./nowgallery/images` based on existing source images and videos in `/storage/Pictures`.

 After you start the container, you can go back and edit `./nowgallery/nowgallery.conf` to change settings, though this should not be needed.